directvt/vtm/readme.md

 # vtm

 It is a text-based application where the entire user interface is represented by a mosaic of text cells forming a TUI matrix.
-The resulting TUI matrix is ​​just rendered either into its own GUI window or into a compatible text console.
+The resulting TUI matrix is just rendered either into its own GUI window or into a compatible text console.

 It can wrap any console application and be nested indefinitely, forming a text-based desktop environment.